 I admit there are other things I could have cut back on.
 I could have grown my hair long and not had a regular haircut.
 I could have sold my car (a fourteen year old hatchback, since you ask).
 I could have stayed at home instead of going away to visit friends when Dad was in respite care.

-But full-time caring can be hard going at times, so getting out of the house to see friends, go for a walk or even just perk myself up with a decent haircut now and again, is an important part of keeping my own sense of self and looking after my physical and mental health (without which I’m no use to anyone, not least Dad).
+But full-time caring can be hard going at times.
+Getting out of the house to see friends, go for a walk or even just perk myself up with a decent haircut, is vital to keeping my own sense of self and looking after my physical and mental health (without which I’m no use to anyone, not least Dad).

 I’m lucky compared to many carers.
 I live with Dad and the quid pro quo is that he pays the Council Tax and household bills, so although I’ve lost out on money I’m not actually in debt.
 But many carers are and I’m not in the least surprised.